Actively Recruiting

 You will not qualify if you...

-• Severe chronic obstructive pulmonary disease requiring multiple bronchodilators daily or continuous oxygen
+• Severe chronic obstructive pulmonary disease requiring multiple daily bronchodilators or continuous oxygen

-• Prior bleomycin treatment
+• Prior treatment with bleomycin

 • Important past medical illness in healthy volunteers